richelbilderbeek/internship_joshua_and_marijn/report.md

 At the NLSEB conference we saw Hilje Doekes' presentation about toxin production in bacteria.
 In this presentation Hilje Doekes talked about toxic, immune and sensitive bacteria living together.
-[RB: why is it unexpected that multiple bacteria can coexist on one food source?]
+It is suprising that these bacteria can coexist because one would expect the bacteria sensitive to the toxins to die.
-Hilje Doekes also recommended a article called "Local Dispersal promotes biodiversity in a real game of rock-paper-scissors" for more information about this.
+But we know that these bacteria can live together [1].
-[RB: Use a form like: 'We know ...
-[1]', where [1] is a reference (see below), use Google Scholar to find a nice format] We thought that this is a interesting topic and we wanted to do a little research on whether these three bacteria can live together.
+We thought that this is a interesting topic so we wanted to replicate Hilje Doekes' setup about how this works.
-[RB: I think first we'll replicate her setup :-)]

 ## Hypothesis

-we think that those tree bacteria can live together.
+we think that those tree bacteria can live together, because the bacteria create a sort of rock-paper-scissors relationship, where each bacteria can displace an other bacteria[1].
-[RB: Why?]

 ## Material and Methods

-For this research we will use a computer moddel.
+For this research we will use a computer moddel [1].
-[RB: From which paper?]

 ### Simulation